greta-dev/greta/cran-comments.md

 ## Test environments
-* local R installation, R 4.3.2
+* local R installation, R 4.3.3
 * win-builder (devel)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-* Days since last update: 510
+* Days since last update: 38

+## Submission notes

+This release is due to a bug we discovered with trailing commas from the `glue` package (https://github.com/tidyverse/glue/issues/320).
+It is a very small change, but it is very critical.
+We have also

 ## revdepcheck results